harshithakanthamani/SoberVerse/replit.md

 ## Important Notes

 1. **Tauri Components**: This project includes Tauri (Rust-based desktop framework), but only the Angular web portion runs in Replit.
 Desktop-specific features won't work.
+You may see Tauri-related errors in the console (e.g., "Cannot read properties of undefined (reading 'metadata')") - these are expected and don't affect the web functionality.

 2. **Dependencies**: All npm packages are installed.
 The `prepare` script (husky git hooks) is skipped to avoid git conflicts.